 Public Servants Merit Awards

-Each year city, county, state and federal courts and government agencies are asked to nominate eligible employees for their outstanding service to the legal profession, the general public, and our justice system.
+For 74 years city, county, state and federal courts and clerks of courts offices are asked to nominate non-elected employees for their years of outstanding service to the legal profession, the general public, and our justice system.
 These merit awards are given for long and faithful service, devotion to duty, wise counsel, unfailing patience, and assistance to the public and members of the Bench and Bar of this county.
 This year it was more important than ever to continue our tradition of recognizing the unsung heroes amongst us who have and continue to keep the wheels of justice turning.
 It was clear that the honorees were truly appreciative that we proceeded with the event, despite the extraordinary times we are facing.